brdav/atrc/README.md

 pip install jsonargparse[signatures]==3.17.0
 ```

+**_NOTE_**: PyTorch Lightning is still going through heavy development, so make sure version 1.1.8 is used with this code to avoid issues.

 ### Download the Data

 Before running the code, download and extract the datasets to any directory `$DATA_DIR`: